 Having moved to B.C. from Ontario in 2016, Pat is enjoying all the outdoor activities that this beautiful area offers.
 She enjoys kayaking on Columbia Lake as well as cross country skiing on various trails throughout Columbia Valley.
 As a retiree from the group insurance business, Pat has taken over the role of Treasurer/Bookkeeper in 2020.

 Bill Thompson is a retired meteorologist.
 Much of his experience has focused on water management issues both in Canada and abroad.
 Bill is currently involved in stream flow and other hydrology studies of Columbia Lake for CLSS.

-Tom Dance is a member of the Spirits Reach Community located on the west side of Columbia Lake.
+Tom is a member of the Spirits Reach Community located on the west side of Columbia Lake.
 Tom has more than 35 years of experience in assessing water quality in surface water and groundwater and is a professional hydrogeologist.
-He has been involved with the water quality monitoring program on Columbia Lake for the past three years and including the training of volunteers who undertake the monitoring program.
+He has been involved with the water quality monitoring program on Columbia Lake for the past six years and including the training of volunteers who undertake the monitoring program.
 During his working career he was involved with a wide variety of projects to conserve and protect water sources.
-He represents CLSS as a member of the board for the Columbia Wetlands Society Partnership.
+He represents CLSS as a member of the board for the Columbia Wetlands Stewardship Partners.

 A former educator and translator, Tom has been a permanent resident on Columbia Lake for the past ten years.
 As he has become more aware of the lake and shoreline’s fragility, he is anxious to advocate for their sustainable use and development.
 An abundant supply of clean fresh water is our most precious commodity.
 Tom was an Area F trustee for both the Invermere Public and Radium Hot Springs Public Library boards and a former Columbia Ridge Community Association board member.